ChrisRisner/chrisrisner.github.io/_posts/2015-11-17-Getting-Started-With-Node-js-on-Azure.markdown

 For a while now I've been focusing on a number of different technologies on Azure outside of my usual focus on mobile development.
 Today, I decided it would be a good idea to share some of the stuff I've learned.
-In this post, I'm going to walkthrough how you can get started on Azure with Node.js applications.
+In this post, I'm going to walk-through how you can get started on Azure with Node.js applications.
 I'm going to go through this as though you're setting up a new computer, so some of the steps might prove to be unnecessary for you.
 If you haven't installed Node, Git, or Visual Studio Code (or whatever editor you prefer) yet, proceed on to the <a href="#Setup">Setup</a>.
 If you're ok with skipping those steps, go jump to <a href="#creatingYourFirstNodeApp">Creating your First Node App</a>.

 ## Setup<a name="setup">&nbsp;</a>

-In this seciton, we'll talk through installing a number of tools.
+In this section, we'll talk through installing a number of tools.
 For the sake of this guide, I'll be doing most of the steps assuming that you're using OS X or Linux.
 The steps should be similar if you're on Windows (though if you are, I'd recommend taking a look at the [Node Tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx).
 First we'll need to install Node.

 ### Installing Node
 Open the Terminal (&#8984; + Space and type in Terminal) and run the following command: